-If you’re moving to Las Vegas, These seven Las Vegas day trips will help you acclimate to your new hometown, and who knows, you might meet a few new friends along the way.
-From outdoor adventure to tasty eats to discovering your new favorite sports team, Las Vegas will embrace you as soon as you embrace it.
+If you’re moving to Las Vegas, these seven Las Vegas day trips will help you acclimate to your new hometown.
+Who knows, you might meet a few new friends along the way.
+From outdoor adventure to tasty eats to discovering your new favorite sports team, here are our favorite day trips from Las Vegas you’ve got to experience at least once.

-Easy Las Vegas Day Trips to Get to Know the Area
+Easy Day Trips From Las Vegas to Get to Know Nevada and its Neighboring States

 1. Red Rock Canyon